Thomasin McKenzie: Influences

 In interviews with Harper's Bazaar and Mastermind Magazine, McKenzie cited Audrey Hepburn, Julie Andrews, Jennifer Lawrence, and Michelle Williams as influences.
-Her favourite films include My Neighbor Totoro, Winter's Bone, Notting Hill, Everything Everywhere All at Once, The Rocky Horror Picture Show and The Princess Diaries.
+Her favourite films include My Neighbor Totoro, Winter's Bone, Notting Hill, Everything Everywhere All at Once, Interstellar, E.T., The Fabelmans, Barry Lyndon, The Rocky Horror Picture Show and The Princess Diaries.

 Personal life

 In March 2017, McKenzie was living in Wellington, New Zealand.
 McKenzie moved to Islington, United Kingdom, in June 2023.
-She is romantically involved with New Zealand photographer Ben Sarikaya.
+She has previously discussed struggling with anxiety, panic attack and impostor syndrome.

+Political views

+In September 2025, McKenzie was among thousands of cinema workers who signed the Film Workers for Palestine pledge, to stand for an end to genocide and for a free Palestine.